Buy Tickets

 • All horses that will be exhibited at the Dane County Fair must be declared by May 1.
 (The same horse declared must be the same horse used in the clinics.)

 • Dane County Fair entry forms have a separate process.
-Please refer to the Department 6 Rules & Regulations and times below for additional information related to Fair deadlines and processes.
+Please refer to the Department 6 Rules & Regulations & Guidelines and times below for additional information related to Fair deadlines and processes.

 Non-4-H organization members

-• Participants must sign the roster for each Dane County Horse & Pony Education Committee event attended.
+• All other Participants must sign the roster for each Dane County Horse & Pony Education Committee event attended.

 • If attending a pre-approved event not sponsored by the Dane County Horse & Pony Education Committee, the participant must have the clinician sign the education card.